Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Related Work

 \subsection{Biologically-Inspired Visual Processing}

-The study of human vision has been an active area of research for decades across domains such as neuroscience, psychology, and cognitive science~\cite{marr2010vision, biederman1987recognition, desimone1995neural, treisman1980feature, dicarlo2012does, yamins2014performance}.
-With the emergence of deep learning and embodied AI, there has been growing interest in understanding and incorporating biologically-inspired principles such as foveation or selective attention into artificial visual processing systems~\cite{deza2016can, wijntjes2018context, deza2020emergent}.
-A number of works leverage foveated representations to reduce redundant computation and focus model capacity on salient image regions, specifically incorporating foveation into Convolutional Neural Networks (CNNs)~\cite{deza2020emergent, lukanov2021biologically, jonnalagadda2021foveater, killick2023foveation, chen2024pelk}.
-More recently, Vision Transformer (ViT) based models have extended these ideas into transformer-based architectures.
-For example, Peripheral Vision Transformer~\cite{min2022peripheral} introduces biologically-inspired positional encodings that mimic the human retina's spatially varying resolution.
-Segment This Thing~\cite{schmidt2025segment} uses a variable resolution patch tokenization pattern centered around a point prompt for use in image segmentation, significantly reducing computational cost while preserving accuracy.
-Inspired by this design, we incorporate a similar gaze-guided foveated tokenization method into robot learning, enabling more efficient and human-like visual processing.
+The study of human vision has been an active area of research for decades across neuroscience, psychology, and cognitive science~\cite{marr2010vision, biederman1987recognition, desimone1995neural, dicarlo2012does, yamins2014performance}.
+With the emergence of deep learning and embodied AI, there has been growing interest in understanding and incorporating biologically-inspired principles such as foveation or selective attention into artificial visual processing systems~\cite{wijntjes2018context, deza2020emergent}.
+A number of works leverage foveated representations to reduce redundant computation and focus model capacity on salient image regions, specifically incorporating foveation into Convolutional Neural Networks (CNNs)~\cite{lukanov2021biologically, jonnalagadda2021foveater}.
+More recently, ViTs have extended these ideas into transformer-based architectures.
+For example, Peripheral ViT~\cite{min2022peripheral} introduces biologically-inspired positional encodings that mimic the human retina's spatially varying resolution.
+Segment This Thing~\cite{schmidt2025segment} uses a variable resolution patch tokenization pattern centered around a point prompt for use in image segmentation, reducing computational cost while preserving accuracy.
+Inspired by this design, we incorporate a gaze-guided foveated tokenization method into robot learning, enabling more efficient and human-like visual processing.